 We began collaborations with Harpoon Brewery and Vermont Farmstead Cheese Company as part of our ongoing commitment to the local food movement, crafting recipes with fresh ingredients from our own backyard.
 These partnerships were made in sweet, meaty heaven – pairing our savory sausages with these regional, fan favorites was a no-brainer.

-A New England staple with locations in Windsor, V
+A New England staple with locations in Windsor, VT., an

 If you listen closely, you can hear the sound of grills firing up across the country.
 Eager to take the party outdoors, grilling season means gracing your table with the fresh flavors of the season.